atait/jupyter-meep/README.md

 spectra.simplePlot()
 ```

-## Notes on installing MEEP and MPB
+## Notes on installing MEEP and MPB on OSX
 The ones [here](http://localhost:8000/Installation/) are not complete for Mac OSX.
 Some of the brew targets have been renamed

 ```bash